acsellers/jams/README.md

 If you care about the Theme API (or the other skipped API's) create an issue and explain why they're so useful.

+### Examples

+* submit - Find and submit a job
+* schedule - Look at Jobs and Setups to make a simplified weekly job schedule

 ### TODO:

-1. The GetJobLog function doesn't return the log like it should.
+1. The GetJobLog function doesn't return the log like I want it to.
-2. The History API has a endpoint that will take oData queries, but, I didn't see a good odata query client for Go.
-One would assume someone had already done the work to make an odata client to generate the query string, but I can't find one.
-Maybe I'll build one...
-3. This is built against the 6.X release of the JAMS Rest API.
-I plan on working on the 7.X version soon.
+2. This is built against the 6.X release of the JAMS Rest API.
+I plan on working on the 7.X version at some point.

 ### Planned Tools: